sandstorm-io/sandstorm/docs/administering/sniproxy.md

 Enabling TLS support on Sandstorm is out of the scope of this tutorial.
 If you don’t have it set up yet, head to [the HTTPS guide](ssl.md).

-We need to change Sandstorm's configuration so that it listens on the port that sniproxy is forwarding the requests to (9687 in these examples).
+We need to change Sandstorm's configuration so that it listens on the port that sniproxy is forwarding the requests to (6443, in this example).
 We make sure BASE_URL and WILDCARD_HOST use URLs on port 443.
 Since that is the standard port for HTTPS, we don't need :443 at the end.
 We also adjust the BIND_IP.
-We'll assume you have ```example.sandcats.io``` as your Sandstorm address in the configuration example; you can change the example to use a different domain if you need to.
+We'll assume you have `example.sandcats.io` as your Sandstorm address in the configuration example; you will replace this with your own Sandcats hostname.

 ```bash
 sudo nano /opt/sandstorm/sandstorm.conf
 ```

-Relevant contents of ```/opt/sandstorm/sandstorm.conf```:
+Relevant contents of `/opt/sandstorm/sandstorm.conf`:

 ```
 # Bind localhost to avoid anyone connecting directly to Sandstorm